dwarvesf/handbook/memo/make-a-moc.md

 MOCs offer several advantages:

-- **Reduces Overwhelm:** Organizes notes to ease anxiety and prevent slowdowns.
+- **Reduces overwhelm:** Organizes notes to ease anxiety and prevent slowdowns.
-- **Encourages Ideation:** Promotes rapid idea development and interaction.
+- **Encourages ideation:** Promotes rapid idea development and interaction.
-- **Enhances Navigation:** Simplifies finding and recalling information.
+- **Enhances navigation:** Simplifies finding and recalling information.
-- **Supports Scalability:** Grows with thoughts, enhancing understanding.
+- **Supports scalability:** Grows with thoughts, enhancing understanding.
 - **Flexibility:** Provides a non-restrictive way to organize and link information.

 ## **How to Create a MOC**